Raymond S. McLain: Between the wars

 McLain was commissioned in the Oklahoma National Guard as a captain in the infantry as adjutant on the staff of the 179th Infantry Regiment on 12 April 1921.
 On 19 October 1922, he was promoted to major as commander of the regiment's 1st Battalion.
 In early 1924, he moved to the division staff and was made G-3 (operations and training officer), being promoted to lieutenant colonel on 8 February.
 In late 1925, he was named division chief of staff, and was promoted to colonel on 22 December 1925.

 He was made a brigadier general on 2 April 1937 as commander of the division's 70th Field Artillery Brigade.
 He graduated from the National Guard officers' course at the United States Army Command and General Staff College at Fort Leavenworth, Kansas, in 1938.

 World War II

-During the 45th Infantry Division's train-up period prior to U.S. involvement in World War II and during the early part of the war, McLain commanded the divisional artillery.
-He led the artillery overseas during the Allied invasion of Sicily in July–August 1943, where he earned the first of two Distinguished Service Crosses.
+During the 45th Infantry Division's train-up period prior to U.S. involvement in World War II and during the early part of the U.S. involvement in the war, McLain commanded the division artillery.
+He led the artillery overseas during the Allied invasion of Sicily, Operation Husky, in July–August 1943, where he earned the first of two Distinguished Service Crosses.
 He continued to lead the artillery in the Allied invasion of Italy in September, and in the early stages of the Italian campaign.

-He was sent to England in the spring of 1944, assuming command of the divisional artillery of the 30th Infantry Division.
+He was sent to England in the spring of 1944, assuming command of the division artillery of the 30th Infantry Division.
 His performance in the Italian campaign gained the respect of many of his Regular Army colleagues, such as Omar Bradley, Mark W. Clark, John P. Lucas, Troy H. Middleton, and even George S. Patton, who was normally very critical of many of his fellow senior officers.
-Lucas wrote about McLain, "He is an exceptionally capable field artilleryman and a very gallant soldier."
+Lucas wrote about McLain:

+He is an exceptionally capable field artilleryman and a very gallant soldier.

 During the Battle of Normandy in July 1944, McLain took command of the 90th Infantry Division, which was having numerous command problems.
 McLain transformed the 90th into a first-class fighting formation, and led it across France in the Allied advance from Paris to the Rhine and in many battles on the Western Front.

-In October, he then assumed command of the XIX Corps, remaining its commander for the rest of the war.
+In October, he assumed command of the XIX Corps, remaining its commander for the rest of the war.
 He was the only National Guardsman to command a corps in combat during World War II.